 If you’re a freelancer, consultant, sole proprietor or any kind of independent contractor, it’s important to understand the different laws that apply.
 When you are working as an independent contractor for another individual or business – rather than as an employee – there are special tax and legal considerations that you need to be aware of.
 If you’re a business owner operating in California, things get even more specific.
 In addition to having to meet the general criteria for being an independent contractor, there are laws in place that specifically govern the relationship between contractors and client businesses operating within the state.
 Failure to understand and follow these laws can lead to serious financial consequences down the road.
 To help you avoid such pitfalls, we’ve compiled a brief guide outlining what you need to know about Independent Contractor Law: What You Need To Know (And How To Avoid Mistakes)

-Be Aware of the Legal Difference Between an Employee and Independent Contractor
+California Independent Contractor Law: Know the Difference Between What Defines an Employee vs. an Independent Contractor

 When it comes to hiring employees or independent contractors, understanding the legal difference between the two is your first step.
 When a business hires employees, it assumes legal responsibility for them, including providing them with benefits such as a retirement plan, paid time off and health insurance.
 Employers are also responsible for adhering to federal and state employment laws such as minimum wage and overtime regulations.